Sample

 1. However, the vent in picture 2 was not visible from the

-been missed.
+ground due to trees and other obstructions.
 The boot for this vent had been installed upside

 down (as opposed to picture 1) and does nothing but collect water and